TomHarrop/ird-5acc-paper/ms/manuscript.md

 Enriched in AUX/IAA - MYB-related - WRKY - AP2 EREBP and bHLH
 Among the 18 genes, expression of the 6 genes are positively correlated with Pb number and 6 genes with Sb number and 9 with Sp number : Meaning expression of these genes are positvely correlated with th phenotype

-Cluster 2 : Slope between the 2 stages in Positive in wild compraed to domesticated species Enriched in GRF (Growth response factor) , ARF (Auxin Response factor) and bZIP genes Among the 18 genes, expression 4 genes are negatively correlated with pb number, 5 negatively correlated with Sb number, 10 with Sp number interesting gene :
-OsGRF6  : 10.1104/pp.114.235564 , 10.1038/NPLANTS.2015.196 , OsmiR396 regulate OsGRF6.
+Cluster 2 : Slope between the 2 stages in Positive in wild compared to domesticated species Enriched in GRF (Growth response factor) , ARF (Auxin Response factor) and bZIP genes Among the 18 genes, expression 4 genes are negatively correlated with pb number, 5 negatively correlated with Sb number, 10 with Sp number interesting gene : OsGRF6 10.1104/pp.114.235564 , DOI: 10.1038/NPLANTS.2015.196 , OsmiR396 regulate OsGRF6.
 The the Upregulation of OsGRF6 results in the coordinated activation of several immediate dowstream biological clades : including aucin IAA biosynthesis, auxin response factor and branch and spikelet development-related trancsription factors.
-Overexpression of OsGRF6 induces more pb and Sb branches.
-Putative targets of GRF6 : OsARF2 (LOC_Os01g70270), OsARF7 (LOC_Os02g35140) ARF11(LOC_Os04g56850), OsYACCAlike (LOC_Os06g23800), OsYUCCA1 (LOC_Os01g45760), OsMADS34 (LOC_Os03g54170), OsTAWAWA1 (LOC_Os10g33780).
+GFR are upstream of KNOX genes.
+Link with cell proliferation
-Oner target of OsGRF6 is OsJMJ706 belong to cluster 4 (10.1104/pp.114.235564).
+the target OsJMJ706 belong to cluster 4.
+GRF-interacting factor1 Regulates Shoot Architecture and Meristem Determinacy in Maize. : /10.1105/tpc.17.00791
+DOI: https://doi.org/10.1104/pp.113.222836 : Interaction between the GROWTH-REGULATING FACTOR and KNOTTED1-LIKE HOMEOBOX Families of Transcription Factors

-CGA1 (CYTOKININ-RESPONSIVE GATA TRANSCRIPTION FACTOR1/GNC-like (CGA1/GNL)  : 10.1104/pp.113.217265, plant architecture and cytokinin
+CGA1 (CYTOKININ-RESPONSIVE GATA TRANSCRIPTION FACTOR1/GNC-like (CGA1/GNL) : 10.1104/pp.113.217265, plant architecture and cytokinin.
+Overexpression of CGA1 induced reduced tillering and inversely, CGA1 interference knowndown results in tillering increased.

 Cluster 3 : Divergent relation between wild/cultivated in the 2 continent.
 Enriched on ef-HD and AB13VP1